 In most states, if law enforcement stops you for not having lighting on “limited visibility conditions”, you are likely to be slapped with a fine of anywhere between $60 to a maximum of $250 (ouch!) under the premise of “violation of bicycle equipment requirements”.
 Of course, excuses like “my battery stopped working”, “I didn’t plan to be out riding in the dark” or “my battery stopped working” will most likely not fly.

-Bike safety at night is often overlooked by most cyclists.
+Most cyclists tend to overlook bicycle safety at night.
 Thus we have laws in place to remedy this and even encourage cyclists to focus on their own safety during night rides.

 Unlike other vehicles on the road, a bicycle doesn’t have many safety measures to protect the rider.
 Understanding that is the first step to protecting yourself and others on the road.
 And following the laws dictated by your state, on top of that, will save you and a lot of others from a massive headache.